cjapidonald/socremyday2/Documentation/sign-in-with-apple-audit.md

   avoid generic authorization failures.
 - Handle each `ASAuthorizationError` case distinctly (e.g., `canceled` vs `failed`) to give users actionable feedback and to aid debugging.
+- The `AccountStore` pushes `UserProfile` updates to CloudKit after a successful sign in, so network failures should surface a user-facing error message for retrying.

 Keep this checklist close when updating signing, provisioning profiles, or onboarding new team members to the Sign in with Apple flow.